Alfresco/docs-alfresco/digital-workspace/latest/install/other-webserver.md

 2. Go to the **Downloads** area and select Alfresco Digital Workspace.

-3. Download `alfresco-digital-workspace-x.x.x.zip` for the required version.
+3. Download `alfresco-digital-workspace-adw-x.x.x.zip` for the required version.

-   `alfresco-digital-workspace-x.x.x.zip` is the file name followed by the version of Alfresco Digital Workspace, for example `alfresco-digital-workspace-1.5.0.zip`.
+   `alfresco-digital-workspace-adw-x.x.x.zip` is the file name followed by the version of the Digital Workspace, for example `alfresco-digital-workspace-adw-2.0.0.zip`.

-4. On the server where you want to host Alfresco Digital Workspace extract the files to `<webserver-location>/html`.
+4. On the server where you want to host the Digital Workspace extract the files to `<webserver-location>/html`.

    > **Note:** This is the public html folder.